YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 **-TRANSACTION**

-Specifies the maximum number of block transaction- number-too-large errors that MUPIP INTEG reports.
+Specifies the maximum number of block transaction-number-too-large errors that MUPIP INTEG reports.
 The format of the TRANSACTION qualifier is:

 .. parsed-literal::
    -[NO]TR[ANSACTION][=integer]